Iranian Jews: Parthian period (247 BC – 224 AD)

 In the struggles between the Parthians and the Romans, the Jews had reason to side with the Parthians, their protectors.
-Parthian kings elevated the princes of the Exile to a kind of nobility, called Resh Galuta.
-Until then they had used the Jews as collectors of revenue.
-The Parthians may have given them recognition for services, especially by the Davidic house.
-Establishment of the Resh Galuta provided a central authority over the numerous Jewish subjects, who proceeded to develop their own internal affairs.
+Parthian kings elevated their leaders to a kind of nobility, known as the Exilarch.
+Previously the authorities had used the Jews mainly as collectors of revenue.
+The Parthians may have granted this recognition for services rendered, particularly to those claiming descent from the Davidic line.
+The establishment of the Exilarch provided a central authority over the numerous Jewish subjects, who proceeded to develop their own internal affairs.